 3. Photomatix Pro

 Photomatix Pro is a flexible tool for processing high dynamic range HDR photos.
 It includes plenty of presets to get you started.
-The tone mapping and color adjustments in Photomatix Pro allow you to adjust the effect.
+The color adjustments and tone mapping features in Photomatix Pro allow you to fine-tune your image even further.

 The program allows you to paint on color effects selectively and blend in the original photo for a more natural effect.

-If you want the look of HDR, but don’t have a bracketed set of photos, Photomatix Pro will create a HDR image from a single photo.
+If you want the look of HDR, but don’t have a bracketed set of photos, Photomatix Pro will create an HDR image from a single photo.

 For photographers who do a lot of HDR processing, Photomatix Pro includes a customizable batch editing tool.